 Qualified Instruction Is Required

-Use Equipment in Accordance With the Manufacturer’s Instructions
+Use Equipment According to the Manufacturer’s Instructions

 Manufacturers and distributors of gear find that climbing equipment is sometimes used incorrectly.
 Please use climbing equipment for its intended purpose and according to the manufacturer’s instructions for use, care, inspection, and retirement.